ChrisHoyer/Python_Toolbox/README.md

 - FrequencyFiltering: Frequency Filtering of Data
 - String2List: Generates a List out of a csv with one line
 - XYZ_Plot: generates 3D Plot (X,Y,Z) for i.e. waterfall diagrams
+- Spectrum_Minimizer: Generates Mean and Max Spectrum from Dataset

 ### ControlTheory_Toolbox
 Major fucus on control theorie and plotting